inigo-irigaray/CNN-Image-Classifier-PyTorch/README.md

 # 5. Predicting the category of each image on the dataset.

 Finally, to predict the image category, the model first loads the trained model from the checkpoint.
 It then runs the image through the pipeline and outputs the predicted image category.
 Additionally, it displays the image on top of a plot of the 5 most likely classes and their probabilities.
+This allows the user to check the level of certainty the model has for that prediction and to visualize the data easily.

    <p align="center"> <img src="https://github.com/inigo-irigaray/CNN-Image-Classifier-PyTorch/blob/master/Classifier-Development/predict-example.png" height = 450 width=400 > <p/>